ADU Builder San Diego

 Previous Funding and Program Pause:

-• This pause reflected the high demand for the program and the need for additional resources to meet the ongoing demand for affordable housing solutions.
+• As of March 1, 2023, all initial funding for the ADU Grant Program was fully reserved.
+This led to a temporary pause in accepting new applications due to the high demand and the need for additional resources to meet the ongoing demand for affordable housing solutions.

 Additional Funding and Phase 2 Launch: